-After following the curriculum to create an underwater Remotely Operated Vehicle (ROV) from the SeaPerch kit, student teams earn the right to compete nationally by winning their local and regional SeaPerch Challenges.
-These teams will gather to test what they have learned by putting their SeaPerch ROVs through a series of underwater challenges, and will showcase their design in a juried poster competition.
+After following the curriculum to create an underwater Remotely Operated Vehicle (ROV) from the SeaPerch kit, student teams earn the right to compete internationally by winning their local and regional SeaPerch Challenges.
+These teams will gather to test what they have learned by putting their SeaPerch ROVs through a series of underwater challenges, and will showcase their design in a juried engineering notebook competition.

 Undergrad and graduate students compete to design, power and construct an intelligent ground vehicle that can follow lanes, detect obstacles, and follow waypoint navigation.
 The team competition teaches electrical, mechanical and computer science engineering, and awards monetary prizes.

 27th Intelligent Ground Vehicle Competition (IGVC): June 7-10, 2019.
 Oakland University, Rochester, Michigan, USA.
 Register today!

 Students research, design, integrate, and demonstrate an unmanned aerial system capable of autonomous flight and navigation, remote imaging and communication, and execution of a specific set of tasks including Sense, Detect and Avoid of stationary and moving obstacles.

 2018 Student Unmanned Aerial Systems Competition (SUAS): June 13-16, 2018.
 Webster Field, Patuxent River, Maryland.

 Student teams design autonomous, robotic boats to navigate and race through an aquatic obstacle course.
 The behaviors demonstrated by these boats mimic tasks that are being developed for coastal surveillance, port security and other types of oceanographic operations.